F.A.Q.

 Q: How long after taking the course must I write the exams

-A: We do not have an official time limit for when you must complete the exams, but we do strongly recommend you do them no more than 6 months after completing the course.
+A: We do not have an official time limit for when you must complete the exams, but we do strongly recommend you do them no more than 6 months after completing the certification course.

 Administrative/Website Questions